anshumanv/awesome-anime-sources/README.md

 * Rather than having all anime websites bookmarked, access them all from one place.
 * Keeping tons of alternatives in case our favourite anime website is down.
+* All things related to anime/manga in one place

 #### NOTE: